CtrlK

 Specificity

 The description contains no concrete actions whatsoever.
-'Agent skill for automation-smart-agent' is completely abstract with no indication of what the skill actually does.
+'Agent skill for automation-smart-agent' is entirely vague and abstract, providing no information about what the skill actually does.

 1 / 3